Devolved climate finance approach forges new ways of working between citizens and state

 Preliminary evidence identifies improvements in quality and availability of ecosystem 'services', including water, food, seedbanks and reducing the potential for conflict.

-In piloting these approaches, Mali, Senegal, Kenya and Tanzania are using climate finance to push forward with a decentralisation approach that is empowering citizens and encouraging governments to collaborate with different groups for climate-resilient economies that bring benefits on the ground.
+In piloting these approaches, Mali, Senegal, Kenya and Tanzania are using climate finance to push forward with a devolved approach that is empowering citizens and encouraging governments to collaborate with different groups for climate-resilient economies that bring benefits on the ground.